 Australia has plenty of small towns worth visiting.

-There’s lovely destinations to be found in each state, but I think Victoria is home to some of the loveliest in the country (with Tasmania running a very close second).
+There’s cute destinations to be found in each state, but I think Victoria is home to some of the loveliest in the country.

 Victoria’s gold rush-era led to the construction of magnificent buildings, some of which have been carefully preserved to this day.

 Many of these towns are truly excellent to visit – whether you’re making a dedicated trip, or dropping in on the way to somewhere else in the state.

 Here are some of the prettiest small towns in Victoria, each worth a visit in their own right.

 The best small towns in Victoria to visit